jkang98/carousel-metric/README.md

 print(format_all_rankings(rankings))
 ```

+Tuning on `examination_uva.csv` instead would fit the test set, so keep the two
+apart.

 This prints one table per discount function, listing the top 15 parameter
-combinations ranked by Spearman and, wherever Spearman ties, by Pearson:
+combinations ranked by Spearman and, wherever Spearman ties, by Pearson.
+The
+values below are only illustrative:

 ```text
 Mirrored F-Pattern with Row-Page Discount